Master example

 Handling state machine

-The __HandleLoopCycle
+The __HandleLoopCycle function:

 - starts the internal state machine if requested and possible (because the LiveEncoder is idle)